PURPOSE OF THIS POLICY

 This policy and related guidance from Sponsored Programs govern the manner in which cost sharing arrangements will be approved.

 - Generally, the University’s policy is to minimize institutional cost sharing on sponsored projects.
-Therefore, the amount of University cost sharing should be limited to the amount specifically required by the funding agency as a condition of an award unless the circumstances clearly warrant a cost sharing arrangement.
+Therefore, the amount of University cost sharing should be limited to the amount specifically required by the funding agency as a condition of an award.
 Such cost sharing will be considered mandatory cost sharing.
-Cost sharing funds may be provided by the department, school or college, or a third party participant in the program, with the appropriate approvals.
+Cost sharing funds may be provided by the university, department, school or college, or a third party participant in the program, with the appropriate approvals.

 - Once a proposal that includes voluntary cost sharing is awarded, the cost sharing becomes part of the award and must be budgeted.